splunk/observability-workshop/docs/servicebureau/teams.md

 ## 2. Creating a new Team

-To work with to SignalFx's Team UI click on the **Settings** icon on the top right of the SignalFx UI.
+To work with to SignalFx's Team UI click on the **Settings** icon on the top right of the Splunk UI.

 ![Settings Icon](../images/servicebureau/settings.png)